borevitzlab/3D-tools/docs/forestutils-usage.rst

 .. _Pix4D: https://www.pix4d.com/

-- For other pointcloud formats, simple open and resave in MeshLab_.
+- For other pointcloud formats, simply open and resave in MeshLab_.
   This allows forestutils to defer the problem to a more robust program.
   It also confers second-hand 'compatibility' with a wider variety of 3D formats!